milyin/zenoh-arena/DESIGN.md

 ## Open Questions & Future Enhancements

-1. **Multi-host support**: Should clients be able to query multiple hosts and choose?
+1. **Multi-host support**: Should clients be able to query multiple hosts and choose based on criteria (latency, player count)?
-2. **Host migration**: Should state transfer to a new host when old host disconnects?
+2. **Host migration**: Should a client automatically become host and transfer state when the current host disconnects?
-3. **Spectator mode**: Should there be a read-only observer role?
+3. **Spectator mode**: Should there be a read-only observer role that doesn't participate in the game?
-4. **Matchmaking**: Should there be a matchmaking service for pairing clients?
+4. **Matchmaking**: Should there be optional matchmaking to help clients find suitable hosts?
-5. **Security**: Authentication and encryption considerations
+5. **Security**: Authentication and encryption considerations for private games
-6. **Metrics**: Built-in latency/performance monitoring
+6. **Metrics**: Built-in latency/performance monitoring for debugging
 7. **Backpressure**: How to handle slow clients or network congestion
-8. **Partial state updates**: Delta encoding for large states
+8. **Partial state updates**: Delta encoding for large states to reduce bandwidth

+## Architecture Summary

+**Key Differences from Traditional Client-Server:**

+- **No Central Arena**: Each `Node` is autonomous and manages its own view of the network
+- **P2P Discovery**: Hosts advertise themselves via Zenoh queryables, clients discover via queries
+- **Role Flexibility**: Any node can be a host or client, roles can change dynamically
+- **Local State Management**: Each node maintains its local view of connected nodes
+- **Engine on Host**: Game logic runs only on the host node, clients are thin
+- **Pub/Sub Data Flow**: Efficient multicast state distribution, wildcard action collection

+This design embraces Zenoh's P2P nature - there's no centralized "arena server".
+Each node is a peer that can discover others, negotiate roles, and participate in game sessions.

 ## Testing Strategy